influxdata/docs-v2/content/influxdb/v1/administration/backup_and_restore.md

 influx -import -path -compressed
 ```

-For details on using the `influx -import` command, see [Import data from a file with `-import`](/influxdb/v1/tools/influx-cli/use-influx/#import-data-from-a-file).
+For details on using the `influx -import` command, see [Import data from a file](/influxdb/v1/tools/influx-cli/use-influx-cli/#import-data-from-a-file).

 ### Example: export and import for disaster recovery

 For an example of using the exporting and importing data approach for disaster recovery, see the presentation from Influxdays 2019 on ["Architecting for Disaster Recovery."](https://www.youtube.com/watch?v=LyQDhSdnm4A).
 In this presentation, Capital One discusses the following: